 The scenario tentatively proposed in involves: 1/ hyperfine hyperpolarisation of metastable ³He atoms, through strong atomic alignment (due to anisotropic RF-driven electronic bombardment) and alignment-to-orientation conversion (AOC) in the excited 2³P state via radiative decay at 1083 nm; 2/ polarisation build-up in the pool of ³He ground-state atoms, through metastability exchange collisions.

 Work on PAMP

-In-depth investigation of PAMP is planned in the ANR-funded project HELPING (2021-2025).
+– In-depth investigation of PAMP at high magnetic field is included in the ANR-funded project HELPING (2021-2025, LKB and LDSRM/IRAMIS/CEA Saclay).
 Combination of NMR and optical spectroscopic studies will allow a detailed analysis of the PAMP process.
 As for MEOP, theoretical and experimental investigations will be jointly performed.
 The project targets experiments in He gas discharges at room temperature and 7 T, as well as PAMP tests in a variety of operating conditions.